dylanlrrb/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 - [ ] Open them all up on different tabs in your browser!
 They're all unique and independent containers serving you information!
 NEAT!

-**Not only can you spin up as many containers as you want from the single image we made with our app (which is crazy cool and great for horizontally scaling), but all the containers are unique and don't interact with each other; the containers are both identical and unique at the same time!**
+**Not only can you spin up as many containers as you want from the single image we made with our app (which is crazy cool and great for horizontally scaling), but all the containers are unique and don't interact with each other; the containers are both identical, unique, and isolated at the same time!**

 - [ ] Lastly, clean up after yourself.
 If you created all of the containers with the ` --rm` flag you just need to stop all the running containers with `docker stop <container-name>` and they will automatically delete themselves.

 ---
 >Final Notes: Different images have different instructions when used in Dockerfiles and require different configuration steps.
 For example, some images already have a working directory that you need to copy your source code into.
 >
->I strongly encourage you to check out [Dockerhub](https://hub.docker.com/) to marvel at the cornucopia of images to choose from.
+>I strongly encourage you to check out [Dockerhub](https://hub.docker.com/explore/) to marvel at the cornucopia of images to choose from.
 Its best to look at the official releases of any image, but find one and look at the instructions for configuring it’s environment with a Dockerfile.
-For example, the official [golang image](https://hub.docker.com/_/golang/) instructions; almost all the commands are  triggered automatically so the Dockerfile that you would have to write to bundle your app with this image would be a total of one line!
+For example, in the official [golang image](https://hub.docker.com/_/golang/) instructions; almost all the commands are  triggered automatically so the Dockerfile that you would have to write to bundle your app with this image would be a total of one line!
+Witchcraft.
 >
->Also, we used the ':latest' version of the node image; why might this be a bad idea?
+>Also, we used the ':latest' version of the node image; why might this be a bad idea, do you think?

 ---